andrewtsun25/djin-proto/README.md

 server of the site [djin.dev](https://djin.dev) using a common IDL language called [`protobuf`](https://developers.google.com/protocol-buffers).
 Server stubs will be generated in [Go](https://go.dev/), while client stubs will be generated in [TypeScript](https://go.dev/).
 Upon committing to this repository, updated stubs will be auto-generated and published into [Buf](https://buf.build/).
+Configurations for managing endpoints on GCP Endpoints are also present in this directory as well.

 # Fetching Stubs